imhicihu/Streaming/Streams_guidelines.md

-## Procedures or Good practices guide on streaming connection
+## Procedures or Good practices on streaming connection

+### Power
-* Foresee a possible power outage: fully charge your notebook's battery / own an [uninterruptible Power Supply (UPS)](https://en.wikipedia.org/wiki/Uninterruptible_power_supply).
+* Foresee a possible power outage: fully charge your notebook's battery / own an [uninterruptible Power Supply (UPS)](https://en.wikipedia.org/wiki/Uninterruptible_power_supply)

+### Schedule
 * Verify your [date and time](https://www.timeanddate.com/) in your computer is correct
 * Verify your [time-zone](https://www.timeanddate.com/time/map/)
-* Meet and fit your schedule _against_ to the official time of the event.
+* Meet and fit your schedule _against_ to the official time of the event

+### Hardware
 * Check your [keyboard](https://www.onlinemictest.com/keyboard-test/) status
 * Check your [mouse](https://www.onlinemictest.com/mouse-test/) status
-* Verify that you are out of malware & virus.
 * Test your [audio card](https://www.onlinemictest.com/sound-test/).
 If you are in macOSX, you can test your audio [here](https://www.onlinemictest.com/microphone-settings/mac-os-x/).
 If you are in a Linux machine, you can test your audio [here](https://www.onlinemictest.com/microphone-settings/ubuntu/)
 * Test your [webcam](https://www.onlinemictest.com/webcam-test/)
 * Test your [microphone](https://www.onlinemictest.com/)

+### Security
+* Verify that you are out of malware & virus.

+### Connections
 * Avoid the use a [VPN](https://en.wikipedia.org/wiki/Virtual_private_network) connection for streaming.
 * Avoid connect through a [proxy server](https://en.wikipedia.org/wiki/Proxy_server)
 * If you are behind a proxy server, request to the IT department for a username and password.
 Write it down and save it
 * Avoid using wireless connections (_aka_ wifi) for streaming.
 * Avoid [VOIP](https://en.wikipedia.org/wiki/Voice_over_IP) connections during the streaming.
 * Connect through network cable to the fastest connection as possible.
+* Test your bandwidth: ie.: [http://beta.speedtest.net/#](http://beta.speedtest.net/#)

+### Software
 * Install [Mozilla Firefox](https://www.mozilla.org/es-AR/firefox/new/)® or [Google Chrome](https://www.google.com/intl/es-419/chrome/)® or update them to the latest stable version as possible.
 * Avoid any offer of installation of [Nightly builds](https://en.wikipedia.org/wiki/Daily_build) from any browser from any browsers.
 This builds are in experimental stage.
-* Test your bandwidth: ie.: [http://beta.speedtest.net/#](http://beta.speedtest.net/#)
-* Minimum screen size: 800 x 600 pixels.
+* Update your Adobe Flash player® to the latest version.
+(Check our [`guidelines.md`](https://bitbucket.org/imhicihu/streaming/src/master/Guidelines.md))
+* Verify that you are running the latest version of Mozilla Firefox® (preferred browser).
+* Run Mozilla Firefox® with the essential add-ins (a.k.a: [Extensions](https://addons.mozilla.org/en-US/firefox/extensions/)) as possible (the less, the better).
+* Launch your Mozilla Firefox® as `Run as Administrator` if your operating system is Microsoft Windows®.
+* Clear your [Mozilla's Cached Web Content](https://support.mozilla.org/en-US/kb/how-clear-firefox-cache) before your streaming.
+Or simply install [Clear cache button](https://addons.mozilla.org/en-US/firefox/addon/empty-cache-button/) extension.
 * Defragment your hard disk (where your Mozilla Firefox® or Google Chrome® is installed).
 * Verify that your hard disk (where your Mozilla Firefox® or Google Chrome® is installed) got -at least- 10 GB of free space available.
 * During the streaming, do not enable background operations (ie.: defragmentation of your hard disk, antivirus scanning, stream online music, avoid pending updates (ie.: by Apple App store, by Microsoft; Linux dependencies alerts, antivirus definitions, _et alia_).